Agnieszka Piotrowska: Professional activity

 In 2005 Piotrowska completed a feature-length documentary The Bigamists.

 In 2006 her documentary Conman With 14 Wives, about international fraudster Oliver Killeen was broadcast on Channel 5.
 Killeen attempted to stop the broadcast of the documentary but he later changed his mind and even gave permission to Piotrowska to use their correspondence in her academic writing.

 In 2009 Piotrowska filmed a one-hour documentary about the Best Job in the World phenomenon, which was the highest-rated show of the week it was broadcast on BBC1.
-In July 2010 it was shown as part Birkbeck College's Business Week.
+In July 2010 it was shown as part of Birkbeck College's Business Week.

-Her iconic film "Married to the Eiffel Tower" continues to be screened around the world at different events and conferences as well as on television.
-It features on-line in blogs and in 2015 was the basis for an MA Thesis at the Central European University (Budapest).
+Her film "Married to the Eiffel Tower" continues to be screened around the world at different events and conferences as well as on television.
+It features on-line in blogs and in 2015 was the basis for an MA thesis at the Central European University (Budapest).

 Zimbabwe

 Since November 2012 Piotrowska has embarked upon a series of creative projects in Zimbabwe as part of her ongoing research on post colonial trauma and creative collaborations across cultural, ethnic and gender divides in postcolonial systems.
 Her work was supported by a grant from the British Council and the Zimbabwean Theatre Association.
 In 2013 her film The Engagement Party in Harare premiered at the International Images Festival for Women in Zimbabwe and was nominated for Best Documentary Film.